Git Access

 • system – timestamp and author of the Annotation

-• user – user defined Properties with the CATMA ID and a list of values for each Property
+• user – user defined properties with the CATMA ID and a list of values for each property

 • target – contains a list of TextPositionSelector selectors with start and end offsets that reference the aforementioned UTF-8 plain/text file with the extracted text